tavikukko/QuickNotes/README.md

 gulp serve
 ```

-### To gte sample running
+### To get the sample running
-regist new azure ad application and get your own clientid
+Register new azure ad application and get your own clientid

-This package produces the following:

-* lib/* commonjs components - this allows this package to be reused from other packages.
-* dist/* - a single bundle containing the components used for uploading to a cdn pointing a registered Sharepoint webpart library to.
-* example/* a test page that hosts all components in this package.

-### Build options

-gulp nuke - TODO
-gulp test - TODO
-gulp watch - TODO
-gulp build - TODO
-gulp deploy - TODO